techkujaku/raspberry-pi-smart-home-server/README.md

 # Raspberry Pi Smart Home Server
-Self hosted server running on a raspberry pi 4 featuring Home Assistant, Open Media Vault (OMV) and several applications deployed using docker (Portainer)
+Self hosted server running on a raspberry pi 4 with pi os lite.
+The server runs Home Assistant, Open Media Vault (OMV) and several other applications deployed using docker (Portainer)

-This project is probably overdone by many people but what i see out to do here is to provide a practical working solution that you use at home.
+This project is probably overdone by many people but what i want to do here is to provide a practical working solution that you use at home.
 My server has been running for several months now prior to the release of this tutorial and i have been adding more applications to it since.
 This tutorial will serve as the first of many in a series of how my smart home server is setup while also showcasing the many applications running on it.

 # Parts List
 * Raspberry Pi 4 (4GB) -